 The views of scholars on the effects of such policy vary.
-Bryant (1999) recommends operations in foreign exchange markets, arguing "I would like to insist more strongly than Goodfriend has insisted that under the liquidity trap the effect of the outright purchase of long-term government bonds is uncertain and not dependable."
-Woodford (1999) takes the position that if the expectation theory of the term structure of interest rates holds, then the effectiveness of such operations does not come from the effect of the outright purchase of long-term government bonds but is dependent on whether the central bank can make a credible commitment to future monetary policy or not.
+Bryant (2000) recommends operations in foreign exchange markets, arguing "I would like to insist more strongly than Goodfriend has insisted that under the liquidity trap the effect of the outright purchase of long-term government bonds is uncertain and not dependable."
+Woodford (1999) takes the position that if the expectation theory of the term structure of interest rates holds, then the effectiveness of such operations does not come from the effect of the outright purchase of long-term government bonds but is dependent on whether the central bank can make a credible commitment to future monetary policy.

 From this point of view, a necessary condition for promoting the effectiveness of the outright purchase of long-term government bonds might be that the monetary authorities dared to commit to greater operations than market participants expected.
-Although the impacts of such a policy on the expectations held by the market participants are uncertain, it is required to work on private sector expectations with
+Although the impacts of such a policy on the expectations held by the market participants are uncertain, further study is required on private-sector expectations with regard to the future course of asset prices.